מתעניינים/ות בלימודים במכללה האקדמית כנרת?

 Innovation and Creativity in Tourism:

-• examine how knowledge is managed and transferred between and within organizations
+agencies to innovation, including tourists, entrepreneurs, organizations, and local and national bodies; examine how knowledge is managed and transferred between and within

 Social and Environmental Conflict Resolution in Tourism: